makrai/notes/doron-03-agency-and-voice-semitic.md

         * (12a–c) illustrate for Hebrew:
           lefényképezkedik, lenyiratkozik, kirugatja magát
       * iterative reading.
 This reading too is found crosslinguistically
-        * Russian, Hungarian, Georgian according to Nedyalkov and Silnitsky (1973)
+        * Russian, Hungarian, Georgian (Nedyalkov and Silnitsky 1973)
         * Examples from Hebrew are in (13)
         * futkározik, sétálgat, röpköd, nevetgél
   * Lack of agentivity of the transitive verb !=> unaccusativity of the middle